nearform/node-test-runner-workshop/slides.md

 - Test runners are tools designed to execute your test suites and report the results.
 They are essential in automating the testing process.
 - Python: `pytest` is widely appreciated for its powerful features and simple syntax, making it suitable for both simple and complex projects.
 - Java: `JUnit` is the de facto standard for unit testing in Java development, known for its rich annotation-based configuration.
-- JavaScript: `Mocha` is a flexible test framework with a focus on asynchronous testing, offering rich features for running tests in Node.js and the browser.
+- JavaScript: `Jest` is a flexible test framework with a focus on asynchronous testing, offering rich features for running tests in Node.js and the browser.
 - .NET: `NUnit` is a popular choice for .NET developers, similar to JUnit but with a focus on the .NET framework.
 </div>